+- left internal jugular vein,

+- right or left external jugular

-- Left internal jugular vein - Subclavian veins only when jugular options are not available - Femoral veins - Translumbar access to the inferior vena cava
+- subclavian veins only when jugular options are not available

+- femoral veins

+- translumbar or transhepatic access to the inferior vena cava

-Notes regarding site selection:
+Notes re site selection:

 - Tunneled cuffed catheters should not be placed on the same side as a maturing or planned AV access, if possible. - If a femoral vein is chosen, the length of the catheter must be at least 20 cm to avoid recirculation.